 In 2013, we took steps to remove phosphorus from the treatment process and convert it into a usable product.
-This technology will produce approximately 10,000-15,000 tons of fertilizer annually, and our contractor, Ostara, will purchase the product at \$400 per ton.
+This technology will produce approximately 10,000 - 15,000 tons of fertilizer annually, and our contractor, Ostara, will purchase the product at \$400 per ton.
 This revenue should offset the operation costs of the facility.
 Robert F. Kennedy, a member of the Ostara Board of Directors, joined us during the Water Environment Federation's 86th Annual Technical Exhibition and Conference (WEFTEC) in October to announce this new pursuit.

-These endeavors all illustrate that the District is changing how we see sewage: not as a waste product but as a resource to be recovered and reused.
+These endeavors illustrate how the MWRD is changing the way we see sewage: not as a waste product but as a resource to be recovered and reused.